SamCommit/AlgoTradingAssessment/README.md

 Once again, the efficiency mechanisms chosen for Part II of this project are based on the forecasted high workload of all matching functions.

-- Again, a crucial mechanisms chosen for efficiency is the **TreeMap<Double, LinkedList<Order>>** for storing orders at different price levels, due to its efficient assurance of price-level sorting, unlike a HashMap or PriorityQueue which would require the complexity of additional sorting.
-This is critical for the matching engine functionality as the price level-sorting allows us to terminate matching iteration when the price falls outside of the prices possible for matching.
+- Again, a crucial mechanism chosen for efficiency is the **TreeMap<Double, LinkedList<Order>>** for storing orders at different price levels, due to its efficient assurance of price-level sorting, unlike a HashMap or PriorityQueue which would require the complexity of additional sorting.
+This is critical for the matching engine functionality as the price-level sorting allows us to terminate matching iteration when the price falls outside of the prices possible for matching.
 It also ensures that the matching is always done on the correct orders on the opposite side of the orderbook.

 - The second key mechanism is the **LinkedList** which allows for efficient insertion and removal of orders which is important for partially or fully filled orders requiring frequent updates.
 Orders are also then processed in a FIFO manner which aligns with the order book rules.

 - The third mechanism is efficient matching.
 The *matchOrder* method iterates through the *TreeMap* at each price level, and then iterates through the list of orders at that price level.
-The matchOrder method is efficient because is directly accesses the most favorable price levels first dues to the TreeMap data structure and processes the orders linearly at each price level.
-Termination then occures as soon as matching is no longer possible to ensure no wasted overhead iteration.
+The matchOrder method is efficient because is directly accesses the most favorable price levels first due to the TreeMap data structure and processes the orders linearly at each price level.
+Termination then occurs as soon as matching is no longer possible to ensure no wasted overhead iteration.

 ## b.
 Solution approach